VictoriaaaZork/se-toolkit-hackathon/README.md

 To get the full point for the lab, you need to get Tasks 1-3 done during the lab.
 Tasks 4-5 must be finished by the usual deadline of Thursday 23:59.

+Each student build their own project:
+- Go from idea to a deployed product.
-Use agents and LLMs throughout — for ideation, requirements, scaffolding code, and implementing.
+- Use agents and LLMs throughout.

 **Task 1 (graded by TA after the lab).**
 Pen and paper quiz.